 2. These retroviral genomes are identified as LTR-gag-pol-env-LTR DNA sequences.
 We know the lifecycle of retroviruses and know where and how these components are made.
 There are retroviral infections right now that we can see and study in humans like HIV and even currently in a retroviral epidemic in Koala bears; this current retrovirus has not become fully endogenized.
 When we find ERVs throughout a population or just their LTRs we know sometime in the past the species had a retroviral infection in the sex cells.

-3. Where the retrovirus inserted its genes into the host DNA there are two spliced areas on each end as a result, called TSDs or Target Site Duplications.
+3. Where the retrovirus inserted its genes into the host DNA at a target site there are two areas on each end of the splice as a result with the target site duplicated, called TSDs or Target Site Duplications.
 The ERVs, mostly LTRs, are not original to the host DNA.
 They were cut in.

 4. Many ERVs are just remnants of the original provirus.
-Most are mutated and degraded down to their LTRs only.
-Some gag and env genes are left, still functional, and are used and co-opted by the host cell - turning the tables on the virus.
+Most are mutated and degraded down to their LTRs only or the LTR ends loop back and join making a solo LTR.
+Some gag and env genes are left for example, still functional, and are used and co-opted by the host cell - turning the tables on the virus.
 This is called exaptation.
-Similar to you using a wrench as a hammer if needed.
+Similar to you using a large wrench as a hammer if needed.
 Not the original function, but a new function that can work.
 The irony of turning a parasite’s corpse to good use should not be lost.
 LTRs are rich in promoters and cells love to use them for their own functions.
 Scientists are finding functional parts for some ERVs all the time but so far it represents a very small percentage of the total.

 From: University of Leicester.
 Fair use attribution